The Origins of SNK – 1996 Developer Interview

 At that time (1983), they were in the middle of developing Joyful Road for the arcade.
 That was my first work, too, designing those sprites.
 The designs for the player character (a car) and the other main characters had already been completed.
 I remember creating the other minor characters and sprites: patrol cars, fire trucks, etc. Back then we were limited to 8 colors per sprite, but unlike today we had no helpful software development tools.
 We had to draw all the sprites by hand, using vertical graph paper and felt pens.

 After that, they had to be programmed in, which meant converting all these drawings on graph paper to numerical form for the computer.
-If I recall, we also had to convert hexadecimal to binary, but it’s all been so long now that I’ve forgotten the details. (laughs) Finally, we handed the data we’d converted over to the programmers, who would then input everything and make it all appear on screen.
+We also had to convert hex to binary, but it’s been so long now that I’ve forgotten the details. (laughs) Finally, we handed the data we’d converted over to the programmers, who would then input everything and make it all appear on screen.

 But I was shocked when, several days later the programmers showed us the actual graphics on-screen.
 Since I had no prior experience doing calculations in hexadecimal, there were mistakes everywhere!
 And the design of the characters, once I saw them on-screen, didn’t look very good either… it was sad.
 I had to re-do my calculations and revise the sprites, but what had taken me only 30 minutes to draw on graph paper with a felt pen (I thought I was some kind of prodigy, hah!) now took an entire day to laboriously revise.